Gate-Based Microwave Quantum Repeater Via Grid-State Encoding: Introduction

 Quantum repeater technology has been developed primarily for optical-domain networking.
 With the emergence of highly resilient microwave \textit{circuit quantum electrodynamics} (cQED) platforms, it is essential to adapt quantum repeater technology to the microwave domain.
 Although losses in microwave transmission lines are substantially higher compared to optical fibers, a microwave quantum repeater is still particularly advantageous for small-scale microwave networks, where the scalability of superconducting cQED constrains the processing power of prospective superconducting quantum computers \cite{van2016path}.
 Recent proposals have advocated a hybrid implementation via microwave-to-optical transduction to fully exploit the versatility of fiber-optic transmission lines \cite{chelluri2025bosonic}.
 However, highly efficient microwave-to-optical transduction at the single-photon level has yet to be demonstrated experimentally.
 Furthermore, the hybrid approach assumes an ideal two-photon interference Bell-state measurement realized through a balanced beamsplitter and ideal single-photon counters—devices that are currently unavailable in the microwave domain and exhibit only finite efficiency in the optical domain.

 Leveraging bosonic encoding and error correction, this article proposes a \textit{gate-based microwave quantum repeater} (GBMQR) with autonomous quantum error correction.
 Each repeater node comprises a transmon and two bosonic resonators, one serving as a stationary quantum memory, and the other facilitating information transfer during entanglement generation.
 The state of each quantum memory is encoded in a \textit{Gottesman–Kitaev–Preskill} (\texttt{GKP}) grid state entangled with the transmon.
 This particular choice of bosonic encoding is motivated by the fact that logical operations in the codespace are performed on the resonator quadratures, making the protocol backward-compatible with legacy microwave systems.
 Moreover, the versatility of \texttt{GKP} codewords against the main sources of decoherence in the microwave domain—namely noise and losses—has been recently demonstrated \cite{noh2020encoding}.
 In addition to that, it has been shown experimentally that the lifetime of an error-corrected \texttt{GKP} codeword can exceed that of an un-encoded discrete qubit state \cite{sivak2023real, brock2025quantum}.
+The proposed repeater architecture is a hybrid design, combining quantum memories from second‑generation repeaters with quantum error correction from third‑generation repeaters.
+It also exploits the high controllability and deterministic gate operations available in cQED platforms \cite{krantz2019quantum}.
+While the ideas presented here are abstract, the proposed device model can likewise be implemented in the optical domain using equivalent tools.

 Autonomous quantum error correction \cite{royer2020stabilization, sivak2023real, brock2025quantum} is performed synchronously on all bosonic modes immediately after each memory is loaded with its \texttt{GKP} grid state.
 In this error correction method, dissipative engineering of the storage cavity implements a Hamiltonian proportional to the stabilizers of the \texttt{GKP} basis states, confining the codewords to the logical codespace without measuring quadratures modulo $\sqrt{\pi}$.
 This eliminates ancilla-induced errors associated with modular quadrature measurements.